usna81/usna81/README.md

-I collaborate on applications of existing quantum computing platforms and other transformative technologies.
+I collaborate on applications using existing quantum computing platforms and other transformative technologies.